Celebrating a Green Halloween can help slash waste and reduce litter in our communities. Photo: Ann Tsybko.

 - Decorations –Set the scene with your DIY décor.
 You can even provide some extra materials for your guests to make and take home their creations.

-- Costumes – Arrange a costume swap, encouraging friends to exchange costumes and accessories they or their kids have worn before.
-It’s a fun activity that can replace the need for new store-bought costumes.
+- Costumes – Arrange a costume swap, encouraging friends to exchange items and accessories they or their kids have worn before.
+It’s a fun activity that can replace the need for new store-bought ones.

-- Candy – Instead of giving candy away, set up a candy buffet with items that come in plastic-free packaging (or no packaging at all).
+- Candy – Instead of simply giving it away, set up a Halloween candy buffet with items that come in plastic-free packaging (or no packaging at all).

 - Food – Your guests will surely love your pumpkin seeds and candy – but for larger gatherings, plan in advance to avoid leftovers.